leofavre/resize-bitmaps/README.md

 # Scale Down Bitmaps

-Scale down one or more bitmaps proportionally to match specific widths, in pixels, using [ImageMagick](https://www.imagemagick.org/).
+Scales down one or more bitmaps proportionally to match specific widths, in pixels, using [ImageMagick](https://www.imagemagick.org/).

 Suitable for generating images to be used with [srcset and sizes](https://ericportis.com/posts/2014/srcset-sizes/).

 Each resized file will have its new width appended to the original file name, for example, when reducing "cat.jpg" to 600px, the new file name will be "cat-600.jpg".